DiegoHuertaD/diegoh/content/working_paper/Labor_Policy/index.md

 # Summary.
 An optional shortened abstract.
-summary: This article explores the political origins of size-contingent Employment Protection Legislation (EPL), which imposes stricter requirements on larger firms. (**Submitted**)
+summary: This article explores the political origins of size-contingent Employment Protection Legislation (EPL), which typically imposes stricter requirements on larger firms.
+The theory is based on the political conflict between workers and entrepreneurs that is shaped by endogenous occupational decisions.
+The equilibrium policy protects workers in larger but not in smaller firms.
+This is true regardless of the weights the government puts on the welfare of workers and entrepreneurs.
+Firms strategically adjust their labor demand in response to the size-contingent EPL policy, resulting in welfare distortions.
+These welfare distortions can be eliminated by balancing the bargaining power of workers and entrepreneurs.
 # tags:
 # - Source Themes
 # featured: false